Hack4Impact-UMD/microsoft-hackathon-fall25/README.md

-# 🚀 Microsoft x Rise DC x Hack4Impact-UMD
+# 🚀 Microsoft x RISE DC x Hack4Impact-UMD
 Welcome to the Microsoft x Rise DC x Hack4Impact-UMD Hackathon! 🎉 We're so excited to have all of us work on such a meaningful and impactful project, and can't wait to see what we all build together!

 Throughout the course of this week, you will be working on a specific subproject alongside your assigned team.
 To make sure we avoid code conflicts and are able to organize all the features easily for Rise DC, you will notice that we have folders for each.
 Please do all work for your respective feature within the folder!